Digital-Validation-Laboratory/mooseherder/README.md

-# mooseherder
+# MOOSEHerder
-A python 'herder' for calling MOOSE and gmsh to run parallel parametric sweeps of simulations
+A herder for calling multiple MOOSE simulations in parallel for high throughput computing.